houda2311/Flowery.NET/llms-static/DaisyThemeDropdown.md

 | ItemsSource | Auto-populated from `DaisyThemeManager.AvailableThemes` with preview brushes. |
 | Sync | Subscribes to `ThemeChanged` to update selection when themes change elsewhere. |

+## Initialization Behavior

+The dropdown automatically syncs to the current theme during construction:

+- If `DaisyThemeManager.CurrentThemeName` is already set (e.g., app restored theme from settings), the dropdown syncs to that theme **without re-applying it**.
+- If no theme is set yet, the dropdown defaults to "Dark" **without triggering `ApplyTheme`**.

+This ensures apps can restore persisted theme preferences before constructing UI controls without worrying about dropdowns overriding the saved theme.

 ## Quick Examples

 In your `.axaml` file (e.g., `MainWindow.axaml`), add the namespace and control: